-- 36.3 Standards for Facilities with Stage II Vapor Recovery Systems - 36.3.1 The owner or operator of any gasoline dispensing facility identified in 36.1.4.3 of this regulation shall: - 36.3.1.1 Design, install, operate, and maintain one of the Stage II Vapor Recovery Systems identified in 36.10.1 of this regulation. - 36.3.1.2 For systems with manifolded vapor lines, the liquid shall return into the lowest octane tank.
-For non-manifolded systems with separate vapor lines, the liquid shall return to the tank that has the same product as is dispensed at the nozzle where the liquid was introduced into the vapor lines. - 36.3.1.3 Install and maintain a vapor shear valve that functions similarly to the product shear valve. - 36.3.1.4 Conspicuously post "Operating Instructions" on both sides of each gasoline dispenser.
+- 36.3 Standards for Facilities with Stage II Vapor Recovery Systems - 36.3.1 The owner or operator of any gasoline dispensing facility identified in 36.1.4.3 of this regulation that operates a Stage II vapor recovery system shall meet the following requirements: - 36.3.1.1 Design, install, To operate, and maintain one of the Stage II Vapor Recovery Systems identified in subsection 36.10.1 of this regulation.

+- 36.3.1.2 For systems with manifolded vapor lines, the liquid shall return into the lowest octane tank.
+For non-manifolded systems with separate vapor lines, the liquid shall return to the tank that has the same product as is dispensed at the nozzle where the liquid was introduced into the vapor lines. - 36.3.1.3 Install and To maintain a vapor shear valve that functions similarly to the product shear valve.
+Valves of any kind other than the vapor shear valve in the vapor return line under each dispenser shall be prohibited, and if existing shall be removed. - 36.3.1.4 Conspicuously To conspicuously post "Operating Instructions" on both sides of each gasoline dispenser.
 Such instructions shall include: - 36.3.1.4.1 A clear description of how to correctly dispense gasoline. - 36.3.1.4.2 A warning that repeated attempts to continue dispensing gasoline, after the system has indicated that the vehicle fuel tank is full (by automatically shutting off), may result in spillage or recirculation of gasoline. - 36.3.1.4.3 A toll-free telephone number to report problems experienced with the vapor recovery system to the Department. - 36.3.2 At least one representative (an owner, facility manager, or designated employee) from each facility, or facilities under common ownership, shall attend a training program on the operation and maintenance requirements of the Stage II equipment that is selected for installation or installed on their facility premises.
-Acceptable forms of training include equipment manufacturer's seminars, classes or workshops, or any other training approved by the Department. - Verification, such as a certificate of attendance from the training program, shall be obtained by the attendee within three months of the installation of the Stage II system.
-The certificate shall display the name of the person who completed the training program. - 36.3.2.2 The representative that completed the training program is then responsible for informing all facility employees about conducting routine maintenance pursuant to 36.3.3 of this regulation and about the operation and maintenance of the Stage II system.
+Acceptable forms of training include equipment manufacturer's seminars, classes or workshops, or any other training approved by the Department. - 36.3.2.1 Verification, such as a certificate of attendance from the training program, shall be obtained by the attendee within three months of the installation of the Stage II system.
+The certificate shall display the name of the person who completed the training program. - 36.3.2.2 The representative that completed the training program is then responsible for informing all facility employees about conducting routine maintenance pursuant to subsection 36.3.3 of this regulation and about the operation and maintenance of the Stage II system.
 The representative shall maintain proof of training for all employees who will be conducting daily inspections.
-If such representative leaves that facility, or the company owning several facilities, another representative shall take and successfully complete the training within three months. - 36.3.2.3 Training shall include, but not be limited to, the following subjects: - 36.3.2.3.1 Purposes and effects of the Stage II Vapor Control Program. - 36.3.2.3.2 Equipment operation and function specific to their facility's equipment.
+If such representative leaves that facility, or the company owning several facilities, another representative shall take and successfully complete the training within three months.